SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/CRMScript/DeleteCRMScriptByUniqueIdentifier.md

 ## DeleteCRMScriptByUniqueIdentifier

 Delete the CRMScript
-<para /><b>Online Restricted:</b> The CRMScript agent is not available in Online by default.
+<br />**Online Restricted:** The CRMScript agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **uniqueIdentifier:** Global unique reference to script (independent of installation)